-(3) APPROVED PLANS AND SCHEDULING.
+(3) SCHEDULING.

 The construction schedule for all required improvements shall be approved by the Town Engineer.
-Construction eannot_shall_not be commenced on any phase of construction!the approved development phase until all associated approvals and conditional requirements are satisfied; security under TCG 15.03(3)(b) has been provided; and one digital copy and two hard copies of the final approved plans, the executed contract for improvements, and all private contracts have been filed with the Town Clerk-and a copy of the private contract has been filed with and approved by the Town Board.
+Construction cannot be commenced on any phase of construction until all approvals and conditional requirements are satisfied and a copy of the private contract has been filed with and approved by the Town Board.

-(4) STREET GRADING.
+STREET GRADING.
+(4)